Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ### 5️⃣ Fetch Weather Data
 - Use `fetch()` to request data based on the entered zip
-- Show the weather data after submission
+- To get started, load the weather data from OpenWeatherMap, and display it in the console, or display a value, like temperature, in your page.

 💡 **Stretch Goals**
 - Use `async/await`
 - Handle network errors with `.catch()` or `try/catch`

 🤖 **AI Research Prompts**
+- "Tell me about JS fetch(), give me a beginner, intermediate, and advanced explanation."
+- "Explain JS Promise to me."
 - "Tell me about React's useEffect hook, give a beginner, intermediate, and advanced description."
 - "How does fetch work with async/await in React?"
 - "How do I handle errors when fetching data in React?"

-After writing your solution to solve this problem, ask the AI to review your code.
+**Important!** After writing your solution to solve this problem, ask the AI to review your code.

 - "Review my code and give me your feedback. <paste your code here>"